bottlenoselabs/c2cs/README.md

 ### Solution

 Automatically generate the bindings by compiling/parsing a C `.h` file.
-Essentially, the C public API for the target operating system + architecture is transpiled to C#.
+Essentially, the C public programmer application interface (API, those functions you want to call) is tranpiled to C# for the target application binary interface (ABI, operating- system/architecture combo) for use via platform invoke (P/Invoke).

 This includes all C extern functions which are transpiled to `static` methods respecitively in C# using `DllImport` attribute.
 Also includes transpiling all the C types to C# which are found through transitive property to the extern functions such as: `struct`s, `enum`s, and `const`s.
 C# `struct`s are generated instead of `class`es on purpose to achieve 1-1 bit-representation of C to C# types called *blittable* types.
-The reason for blittable types is to achieve pass-through marshalling and active avoidance of the Garbage Collector in C# for best possible runtime performance and portability when doing interoperability.
+The reason for blittable types is to achieve pass-through marshalling and active avoidance of the Garbage Collector in C# for best possible runtime performance and portability when doing interoperability with C.

 This is all accomplished by using [libclang](https://clang.llvm.org/docs/Tooling.html) for parsing C and [Roslyn](https://github.com/dotnet/roslyn) for generating C#.
 All naming is left as found in the C header `.h` file(s).